Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

-It is important to note that the number of available samples $t$ can have a major influence on the complexity of the problem.
+It is important to note that the number of available random samples $t$ can have a major influence on the complexity of the problem.
 First, for most problems there is a minimum $t$ for which the problem is information-theoretically solvable.
-This value is often referred to as the {\em sample complexity} of the problem. \eat{More concretely for a distribution $D$, let $S_t$ be a sample of size $t$ drawn from $D$. and let $f^*_{S_t} \doteq \arg\max_{f \in F} \sum_{x \in S_t}[f(x)]$ We define the \textbf{sample complexity of $\epsilon$-optimization} w.r.t.\ $D$ to be the minimum number $t$ s.t. $\Pr_{S_t \sim D} [\E_{x \sim D}[f^*_{S_t}(x)] \ge E_{x \sim D}[f^*(x)] - \epsilon] > 1/2.$ } But even for $t$ which is larger than the sample complexity of the problem, having more samples can make the problem easier computationally.
-For example, in the context of attribute-efficient learning, there is a problem that is intractable with few samples (under cryptographic assumptions) but is easy to solve with a larger (but still polynomial) number of samples \cite{Servedio:00jcss}.
+This value is often referred to as the {\em sample complexity} of the problem.
+But even for $t$ which is larger than the sample complexity of the problem, having more samples can make the problem easier computationally.
+For example, in the context of attribute-efficient learning, there is a problem that is intractable with few samples (under cryptographic assumptions) but is easy to solve with a larger (but still polynomial) number of samples \citeP{Servedio:00jcss}.
 Our distributional planted biclique problem exhibits the same phenomenon.